OASIS Logo

 2. setting the period boundaries to close the gap, and then

-3. updating the new time slice following the rules for updating entities specified in OData-Protocol.
+3. updating the new time slice following the rules for updating entities specified in OData-Protocol, section 11.4.3.

-If no preceding time slice exists, the time slice is created following the rules for creating entities specified in OData-Protocol.
+If no preceding time slice exists, the time slice is created following the rules for creating entities specified in OData-Protocol, section 11.4.2.

 On success it returns the created or updated time slices.